Skip to main content

 Wildlife Ecosystems

 The reserve supports wildlife typical of the Llanos de Moxos, including marsh deer, capybara, giant anteater, maned wolf, pampas deer, and Amazonian tapir.
 Jaguars and ocelots patrol gallery forests, while pink river dolphins and giant otters inhabit the rivers and lagoons.
-The seasonally flooded savannas host enormous concentrations of waterbirds—jabiru storks, wood storks, roseate spoonbills, herons, ibises, and ducks—while the endemic blue-throated macaw, critically endangered and restricted to the Beni savannas, occasionally ranges through forest islands.
-Black caiman, yellow-spotted river turtles, and anacondas are common in the wetlands.
+The seasonally flooded savannas host enormous concentrations of waterbirds—jabiru storks, wood storks, roseate spoonbills, herons, ibises, and ducks—while the critically endangered blue-throated macaw (Ara glaucogularis), endemic to the Beni savannas with a total wild population estimated at only 400–450 individuals, occasionally ranges through the reserve's forest islands.
+[1] Black caiman, yellow-spotted river turtles, and anacondas are common in the wetlands.
 Fish diversity is exceptional, with hundreds of species including piranhas, pacú, and surubí migrating between rivers and floodplains with the seasons.

 Flora Ecosystems